kdeldycke/kevin-deldycke-blog/content/posts/wordpress-to-pelican.md

     :::bash
     $ sed -e 's/\[\/code\]/<\/code><\/pre>/g' -e 's/\[code lang=\(.*\)\]/<pre><code class=\1>/g' < ./wordpress.xml > ./wordpress-fixed.xml

-Pelican is consume by default [reStructuredText](http://en.wikipedia.org/wiki/ReStructuredText) content, but it supports [Markdown](http://en.wikipedia.org/wiki/Markdown) too.
+Pelican consumes by default [reStructuredText](http://en.wikipedia.org/wiki/ReStructuredText) content, but it supports [Markdown](http://en.wikipedia.org/wiki/Markdown) too.
 To convert WordPress content to Markdown, the command is:

     :::bash
     $ pelican-import --wpfile -m markdown -o ./content/ ./wordpress-fixed.xml

-The thing is Pelican's built-in importer produces files requiring, in my opinion, too much cleaning afterwards.
+The thing is, Pelican's built-in importer produces files requiring, in my opinion, too much cleaning afterwards.

 I was right to choose Markdown over reStructuredText: the former is much more popular that the latter.
 Plenty of tools are available. [exitwp](https://github.com/thomasf/exitwp) is the one I was looking for.
 It's a WordPress to Jekyll importer written in Python.